spscproject/sp-scctv/README.md

 ## Security Considerations

-- The application encrypts sensitive information (email and password) before storing it to ensure privacy.
 - Make sure to use a secure email account and consider enabling two-factor authentication (2FA) for added security.

 ## Limitations